microsoft/ai-developer/Labs/lab-01.md

         ![](./media/image_009.png)
 1. Once the model is deployed, click on **Open in playground**.

-Extract the United States Postal Service (USPS) formatted address from the following email.
+1. You can try the capabilities of Azure OpenAI using the prompt `Extract the United States Postal Service (USPS) formatted address from the following email` to extract the Postal service address from the following email:-
+    ```
     Subject: Elevate Your Brand with Our Comprehensive Marketing Solutions!
     From: BrightEdge Marketing
     To: John Doe